KaviyaManikandan/cloudburst_prediction/README.md

-# CloudPrediction Project Setup
+# Cloudburst Prediction Project Setup

-Welcome to the CloudPrediction project!
+Welcome to the Cloudburst Prediction project!
 This guide will walk you through the setup process to deploy your prediction model on AWS using Terraform.

 ## Prerequisites